Simple questions: What is a screensaver and should you use one?

-Why were they originally called screen savers?
+Why were they initially called screensavers?

 What is (was) burn-in?

 Eventually, CRTs were at a smaller risk for burn-in than older models due to advances in the coating technology used to protect the screen from the phosphor burn.
-Additionally, the colors used on CRT monitors today are typically less harsh and bright than the stark monotones used in the past, so the risk for burn-in is greatly decreased.
+Additionally, the colors used on CRT monitors today are typically less harsh and bright than the stark monotones used in the past, so the risk for burn-in greatly decreases.

-What’s the deal with LCD screens?
+What is the deal with LCD screens?

-Can using a Screen Saver be harmful to an LCD screen?
+Can using a screensaver be harmful to an LCD screen?

 Due to changes in monitor technology, the term "screen saver" has become a modern misnomer.
-Screen savers still have applications as either entertainment or for various utility purposes such as running anti-virus software, but anyone using a modern LCD monitor will be saving their investment more by simply having it power down when idle.
+Screensavers still have applications as either entertainment or for various utility purposes such as running antivirus software, but anyone using an LCD monitor can save their investment more by having it power down when idle.

 So, if you have an LCD monitor, it is better not to use a screensaver.
 While they originally were used for purposes both practical and fun, now they should only be used for fun.